thelastpickle/cassandra/src/java/org/apache/cassandra/index/sai/README.md

 # Storage-Attached Indexing

 ## Overview
-Storage-attached indexing is a column based local secondary index implementation for Cassandra.
+Storage-attached indexes are a new column-based secondary indexing apparatus for DSE.

-The project was inspired by SASI (SSTable-Attached Secondary Indexes) and retains some of its high-level architectural character (and even some actual code), but makes significant improvements in a number of areas:
+The project was inspired by OSS SASI (SSTable-Attached Secondary Indexes) and retains some of its high-level architectural character (and even some actual code), but makes significant improvements in a number of areas:

 - The on-disk/SSTable index formats for both string and numeric data have been completely replaced.
-Strings are indexed on disk using a byte-ordered trie data structure, while numeric types are indexed using a block-oriented balanced tree.
+Strings are indexed on disk using our proprietary on-disk byte-ordered trie data structure, while numeric types are indexed using Lucene's balanced kd-tree.
 - While indexes continue to be managed at the column level from the user's perspective, the storage design at the column index level is row-based, with related offset and token information stored only once at the SSTable level.
 This drastically reduces our on-disk footprint when several columns are indexed on the same table.
+- The query path is synchronous and index searches run on IO threads.
-- Tracing, metrics, virtual table-based metadata and snapshot-based backup/restore are supported out of the box.
+- Tracing, metrics, virtual table-based metadata, RLAC, and snapshot-based backup/restore are supported out of the box.
-- On-disk index components can be streamed completely when entire SSTable streaming is enabled.
-- Incremental index building is supported, and on-disk index components are included in snapshots.

 Many similarities with standard secondary indexes remain:

 - The full set of C* consistency levels is supported for both reads and writes.
 - Index updates are synchronous with mutations and do not require any kind of read-before-write.
-- Global queries are implemented on the back of C* range reads.
+- Queries are implemented on the back of C* range reads.
 - Paging is supported.
 - Only token ordering of results is supported.
 - Index builds are visible to operators as compactions and are executed on compaction threads.